sb10/cleanorder/README.md

   treated as users of that type and are emitted with that type’s users instead of in the global const/var section.
 This enforces the precedence that types come before their users.
+  - Additionally, when a `var` initialiser references constants declared in the same file (e.g., `var DirectionsURDL = [...]Dir{Up, Right, Down, Left}`), the constant block that defines those identifiers is emitted before that variable, even if the original source placed the `var` above the `const`.
+    This keeps users of constants beneath the constants they use.
 - "Independent" free functions (non-methods that have no calls to or from other functions in the file and are not constructors named `New*`) are emitted next in their original order.